benjg1337/dotfiles/README.md

 # dotfiles
-dotfiles for various programs such as zsh, yabai, i3, skhd, nvim etc.
+dotfiles for various programs such as zsh, yabai, sway, skhd, newsboat, waybar, nvim etc.